 Many disabled and elderly people are not claiming State Benefits which are theirs of right.
 Virtually all those in care homes will qualify for Attendance Allowance.
 Those needing help at home overnight, too, get a higher rate (and this is NOT means tested).
 In England, people with recognised medical need also qualify for a weekly payment from the NHS towards care costs.
 It is in three bands (see the link below).
 The level of payment is very different in Wales, Northern Ireland and Scotland.
 So much for a United Kingdom !
-See a leaflet HERE for more details

 www.taxvol.org.uk is a charity which offers tax help to older people with a NET household income of under £17000 Phone : 01308 488066

-From 2012 everyone in employment will have the equivalent of 7% of their salary saved into a pension scheme, 4% of which will come from the employee.
+From 2012 everyone in employment in large or medium sized companies has had the equivalent of 7% of their salary saved into a pension scheme, 4% of which will come from the employee.
 A problem for the government is whether this will be a disincentive to work and save.
 As is the case now, people who saved hard for their retirement are penalised when it comes to means-tested benefits (from additional pensions to household expenses such as central heating installation and in many other ways).
 It has been the same since the introduction of the 'Welfare State' : if you waste your money during your life someone else will hopefully keep you in old age.
 I realise, however, that there are many people who have NEVER been in a position to save, even living frugally.
 This problem will never be resolved.
 One cannot, in a modern society, let people starve because they were not wise savers during their lives, as Malthus suggested.
 Our local workhouse still exists, but has been turned into modern flats !